seL4/website/About/whitepaper.md

 communication via the trusted application, which for instance could implement custom security policies.

-For detailed explanations of these terms, see our [FAQ](FAQ.html).
+For detailed explanations of the terms used in this page, see our [FAQ](FAQ.html).
 For a more detailed introduction to seL4, read the full [White Paper](seL4-whitepaper.pdf).